heathergreerklein/heathergreerklein.github.io/about/index.md

 I am active with the North Carolina Library Association and am a volunteer Guardian ad Litem.
 I'm a founding board member and volunteer coordinator for <a href="https://sundayassemblychapelhill.org">Sunday Assembly Chapel Hill</a>.
 When I'm not busy being an advocate of one sort or another I'm an avid gardener and I love to travel, play the drums, and learn new skills.

 ## Current Interests:
-* Documentation and training for technology in libraries
 * Iterative and collaborative processes
-* Open technology in cultural heritage institutions
+* Open technology, open education, and open data
 * Host Leadership